 - 2.1 It is recommended that the reader familiarises themselves with Second Sight's Briefing Report - Part One (the Part One Briefing) which provides background information on Post Office's processes and procedures.
-This Reply builds on the information in the Part One Briefing. - 2.2 Care should be taken when applying the Report and this Reply to individual cases.
-Not all of the information will be applicable in every case.
-Several of the topics are themselves multifaceted so even where an Applicant has raised a topic, not all aspects of that topic may exist in that case.
-Also, the specific circumstances of a case may show that a topic did not in fact have any effect on an Applicant. - 2.3 In this Reply: - References to paragraphs and sections are to paragraphs and sections of the Report unless stated otherwise. - "Applicant" means an applicant to the Scheme whereas "Subpostmaster" means Subpostmasters in general, whether or not they have applied to the Scheme. - For ease of reference, where reference is made below to "Subpostmasters" or "Applicants" taking action in a branch, this action could, in most circumstances, also be taken by a Subpostmaster's assistant. - All other capitalised terms are defined in the Part One Briefing.
+This Reply builds on the information in the Part One Briefing. - 2.2 Care should be taken when seeking to apply the Report's findings and this Reply to individual cases since the extent to which they may or may not apply will very much depend on their specific circumstances. - 2.3 In this Reply: - References to paragraphs and sections are to paragraphs and sections of the Report unless stated otherwise. - "Applicant" means an applicant to the Scheme whereas "Subpostmaster" means Subpostmasters in general, whether or not they have applied to the Scheme. - For ease of reference, where reference is made below to "Subpostmasters" or "Applicants" taking action in a branch, this action could, in most circumstances, also be taken by a Subpostmaster's assistant. - All other capitalised terms are defined in the Part One Briefing.